Roger Duke

 Roger D. Duke is an author, theologian, educator, itinerant preacher, and was a professor at several institutions of higher learning including Union University, Baptist College of Health Sciences, Liberty University, Memphis Theological Seminary, and Columbia Evangelical Seminary.
 Professor Duke also serves as a Consulting Editor for B & H Academic's Studies in Baptist Life and Thought series.
 He retired in 2016 to focus on a speaking and writing career by forming the Duke Consulting Group.

-Personal life

-He and his wife, Katie Melinda (Linda) Young, have been married for 44 years.
-They have three grown children, two girls and one boy.
-They have four grandsons ages 3–9.
-They attend the South Woods Baptist Church in Memphis, Tennessee.
-Duke serves as the Chaplain for the Germantown (TN) Fire Department.